tatianegercina/FinTech/01-Lesson-Plans/11-Classification/3/Activities/02-Stu_Do_Hypothetical_Models/README.md

 ## Hint

-Think about the likelihood of each class in addition to the costliness of false positives or negatives.
+Think about the likelihood of each class, in addition to the costliness of false positives or negatives.

 ---

-© 2019 Trilogy Education Services, a 2U, Inc. brand.
+© 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.